wssimms/gssquared/Docs/Compatibility.md

 ## Jumpman

 crashes after loading a few tracks of data; then it has also gone back to C600 and jumps again to $0801 which is an RTS which then wreaks various havoc, gets to a BRK, and ends up in monitor.

+## Ultima IV

+Works and supports Mockingboard on II Plus.
+Runs on IIe but Mockingboard not working.

+## Ultima V

+Is now booting on IIe emulation with 128K.
+I should stick a Mockingboard in it and see if it works!
+It doesn't. ha!